"Phonics is fun because it helps me learn lots of sounds"

 - Say words by sounding then blending (Fred talk) e.g., m-a-t = mat, sh-o-p = shop.
 Children learn to read words by saying the sounds in a word then blending them together to say the whole word.

 - Read red words on sight such as ‘come,’ ‘was,’ ‘said’ and ‘you’.
 These are words where a part(s) of the word is trying to trick the children.
-We teach them to look at the word and spot the part that is trying to trick us.

 - Understand what they read (comprehension).